Zaid-N-Ansari/Oasis-InternShip/README.md

 ## Usage
 You can goto the 127.0.0.1:8000/admin and login using the credentials you used while creating the superuser.
 Login and then explore the admin panel, get well-versed with that.
-If you face any errors or any problems while any of the above metioned steps and anything else, please feel free to contact me on my LinkedIn account &nbsp;&nbsp;
+If you face any errors or any problems while any of the above metioned steps and anything else, please feel free to contact me on my LinkedIn account &nbsp;
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/zaid-n-ansari/)](https://www.linkedin.com/in/zaid-ansari-71a0a1292)

 ## Contributing